Question: What is RPE and RIR in strength training?

 - Why: Preserves RFD (explosiveness) while stimulating strength

-Many lifters think they need to hit RPE 10 (failure) on every set to progress.
-This is wrong and counterproductive.
+Many lifters think they need RPE 10 (failure) on every set to progress.
+This is false and counterproductive.

 What Science Says (Pareja-Blanco 2020)